 Caring for azaleas in pots outdoors quick guide:

-Keep reading to learn all the best practices to ensure you azaleas flowers beautifully every year and lives for over 100 years…
+Keep reading to learn all the best practices to ensure your azaleas flower beautifully every year and live for over 100 years…

 Preparing Potting Soil for Azaleas

 Azaleas require potting soil that has the following characteristics:

 - Well-draining to reduce the chance of fungal disease root rot

 - Moisture retentive to allow consistent moisture so the roots do not dry out

 - Well-aerated soil with a friable texture and porous structure.

 - Acidic soil pH of between 4-6.